MarcoOquendoC/CatalogOfMyThings-RubyCapstone/README.md

 # 📖 Catalog of My Things - Ruby Capstone <a name="about-project"></a>

-**Catalog of My Things - Ruby Capstone** is a command line tool for managing books renting.
+**Catalog of My Things - Ruby Capstone** is a simple console app that allows users to manage collections of the things they own.

 ## 🛠 Built With <a name="built-with"></a>